Celestial (Ed Sheeran song)

-"Celestial" is a song by Ed Sheeran, released as a single on 29 September 2022.
+"Celestial" is a song by English singer-songwriter Ed Sheeran, released as a single on 29 September 2022.
 It was released in collaboration with The Pokémon Company and appears in the end credits of Pokémon Scarlet and Violet, released on 18 November 2022.
 Sheeran co-wrote the song alongside Steve Mac and Johnny McDaid, and produced it with Mac.
 The song was released alongside its music video, which includes Sheeran interacting with a variety of Pokémon.

+A remix of the song by Toby Fox also appears in the credits of The Hidden Treasure of Area Zero DLC of Scarlet and Violet.

 Background

 Ed Sheeran is a self-proclaimed Pokémon fan, and had collaborated with the Pokémon Company before.
 From 22 to 30 November 2021, Pokémon Go featured an in-game performance by Sheeran.
 In August 2022, Sheeran welcomed participants of the 2022 Pokémon World Championships in a video message.

 On 22 September 2022, Sheeran wrote on his Instagram: "I met the people from Pokémon when I was travelling in Japan, and we joked about me writing a song for them", which led to the collaboration.
 In a separate statement, Sheeran wrote that he liked Pokémon since primary school, and called it "such an honour to add a song into a Pokémon game and shoot a nostalgic video too".